fbpx

-Are you interested in going to college, but unsure about your major?
-Do you know what career you would like to pursue, but don’t know what degree or certification you’ll need to receive first?
-Or maybe you know earning a degree is a valuable investment, but aren’t quite sure how a degree correlates to career opportunities?
+Are you interested in going to college but unsure about your major?
+Do you know what career you would like to pursue but don’t know what degree or certification you’ll need to receive first?
+Or maybe you know earning a degree is a valuable investment but aren’t quite sure how a degree correlates to career opportunities.
 Our career exploration activity is a great place to start.

-Many students begin their journey towards earning a college degree or certificate with lots of questions about their career path.
+Many students begin their journey toward earning a college degree or certificate with lots of questions about their career path.
 And that’s okay!
 Choosing a degree or certificate program at a college or university is a big decision, and knowing your career path first will allow you to choose the right program.
 If you are able to identify a handful of career paths that interest you, you will be able to select a postsecondary program that matches your career goals.

 You can use the O*Net Interest Profiler to learn more about career opportunities that align with your interests.
 Keep track of your research in the Career Exploration Activity workbook.